Castalia1998/ai_agent_hacathon_paperai/README.md

 You can use a `.env` file to define environment-specific variables like logging levels, API keys, etc. (not required for basic use).

----

-This backend supports an AI-powered research assistant for analyzing academic papers.
-It is designed to work seamlessly with the frontend interface and provides endpoints for intelligent upload, parsing, and document interaction.